hmcts/ccd-definition-processor/README.md

 The json2xlsx option take following additional argument:
-* -e    comma delimited list of wildcards patterns of the files which needs to be excluded from processing, i.e. -e UserProfile.json, *-nonprod.json will exclude UserProfile.json and all -nonprod.json files from processing
+* -e    comma delimited list of wildcards patterns of the files which needs to be excluded from processing, i.e. -e 'UserProfile.json, *-nonprod.json' will exclude UserProfile.json and all -nonprod.json files from processing

 ### Warning:
-The previous support for includes parameters to select json files to process was removed in this version (replaced with -e option).
+The previous support for includes parameters to select json files to process was removed (replaced with -e option).

 ### Examples